HSyr/Garmin2StravaFinalSync/README.md

 # Garmin2StravaFinalSync
-When the Strava is connected to a Garmin, new activities in Garmin are automatically uploaded to the Strava.
+When the Strava account is connected to a Garmin account, new Garmin activities are automatically uploaded to the Strava.
 Unfortunately, the Strava does not upload the name and description of the Garmin activity.

-This single source file **Garmin2FoodFinalSync** Microsoft Windows console application updates the name and description from Garmin to Strava for all matching activities between the dates specified.
+The single source file **Garmin2FoodFinalSync** Microsoft Windows console application updates the name and description from Garmin to Strava for all matching activities between the dates specified.

-Before you start you have to register your [Strava API Application](https://www.strava.com/settings/api) to obtain Strava Client ID and Strava Client Secret.
+1. Before you start you have to register your [Strava API Application](https://www.strava.com/settings/api) to obtain Strava Client ID and Strava Client Secret.
 This is a one time, manual step.
 Enter the following fields when registering the application:

 | Field | Value |
 | --- | ----------- |